 ~ Legal professionals, some questions/answers to assist you ~

 Information on the content of the will is sent by the notary responsible for settling the succession.
 This can be either the notary holding the will or a different notary, whose contact details can be provided by the notary holding the will.
-The notary holding the will can be located by making a search of the Belgian Register of Wills, in particular via the European Network of Registers of Wills (ENRW).
+The latter can be located by making a search of the Dutch Register of Wills, in particular via the European Network of Registers of Wills (ENRW).

-For the information contained in the will, or a copy of the will itself, to be communicated, the will must have been opened in accordance with Belgian law.
+For the information contained in the will, or a copy of the will itself, to be communicated, the will must have been opened in accordance with Dutch law.